This gooey stuffed Pull Apart Cheesy Bread Wreath is an edible centerpiece that's guaranteed to bring holiday flair to the table this Christmas.

 - 2 cloves garlic minced

-- 2 Tbsp finely chopped Italian parsley divided use
+- 2 tablespoon finely chopped Italian parsley divided use

 - fresh rosemary sprigs and halved cherry tomatoes for garnishing